Ramification bounds via Wach modules and q-crystalline cohomology: Introduction

 The outline of the paper is as follows.
 In Section~\ref{sec:prelim} we introduce the most relevant background and notation on prisms that we use, as well as notation connected with ramification groups and ramification bounds.
 The notion of Wach modules, or rather a version of it suited for our purposes, is recalled in Section~\ref{sec:WachCohomology}.
 Here we also define (mod $p$) Wach cohomology groups and relate them to \'{e}tale cohomology.
 Finally, in Section~\ref{sec:RamBound}, we carry out the proof of Theorem~\ref{thm:MainThm}.
 We end the paper by an example showing that our bound in general \textit{does not} apply to semistable representations.

 \textbf{Acknowledgement.} As will become apparent, the present note is greatly inspired by the work \cite{CarusoLiu} of Xavier Caruso and Tong Liu.
 I am in particular very grateful to Tong Liu for his input through various discussions on this topic, and overall for his encouragement in carrying out this work.
+I also thank the anonymous referee for pointing out an error in an earlier version of the article, and for his other helpful suggestions that greatly improved clarity and exposition of the article.
+During the preparation of the paper, the author was partially supported by the NSF grant DMS-2337830 (PI: Preston Wake).